potatopplking/pathfinding_demo/README.md

 ### Jupyter notebook

 Contains the same demo as the standalone script and some notes.
-To run, either run your own Jupyter Lab, or use the [official website](https://jupyter.org/try-jupyter/lab/):
+Since Github supports Jupyter Notebooks now, you can go [directly to the file](./python/pathfinding_demo.ipynb).

+Alternatively (or if you want to edit the file), you can use the [Jupyeter Lab on the official website](https://jupyter.org/try-jupyter/lab/):

 * click the icon "Upload files" (on the top of left sidebar)
 * select pathfinding_demo.ipynb